FrancesCoronel/personal-website-v3/_posts/2015-11-13-hrdevfest-talk.md

     - tech conference
     - web design
     - web design talk
-excerpt: My presentation on Web Design for HR DevFest in Norfolk, VA on November 14th, 2015.
 ---

 So I live in Norfolk, Virginia which is this beautiful small town by the